PawseySC/singularity-containers/_episodes/21-build-deffile.md

 keypoints:
 - Use `Bootstrap` and `From` to specify the build starting point
 - The `%post` section contains the list of commands needed to install and setup packages in the image
-- The `%environment` section allows to specify shell variable definitions that are required at runtime
+- The `%environment` section allows you to specify shell variable definitions that are required at runtime
 ---

 ### What is a def file?

 A *definition file*, or *def file*, is a recipe to build a container image with Singularity.
-It is basically a collection of the standard shell commands you would use to build your software through prompt; in addition, it contains Singularity-specific header lines that handle the build process.
+In practice, it is a collection of the standard shell commands you would use to build your software, plus Singularity-specific header lines that handle the build process.
 We will discuss these below with an example.
 Although there is no mandatory naming convention for def files, they are often characterised by the suffix `.def`.